Nick Ayers: Chief of Staff to the Vice President, 2017–2019

 On June 29, 2017, it was announced that Ayers would begin serving as Vice President Mike Pence's Chief of Staff. and he assumed office on July 28, 2017, replacing Josh Pitcock.
 Ayers announced he would depart the Trump-Pence administration at the end of 2018, in a tweet on December 9, 2018.

 After Pence

 In August 2020, Ayers and Donald Trump Jr. sought to block the Pebble Mine project in Alaska.
-Ayers wrote in a Aug.
-4 tweet that, similar to "millions of conservationists and sportsmen," he is hoping President Donald Trump will tell the Environmental Protection Agency to block the project, which has been a lightning rod for controversy for some two decades and has been widely assailed by numerous interest groups in Alaska and the lower states, and also faced opposition from many Alaskans.
+Ayers wrote in an August 4 tweet that, similar to "millions of conservationists and sportsmen", he is hoping President Donald Trump will tell the Environmental Protection Agency to block the project, which has been a lightning rod for controversy for some two decades and has been widely assailed by numerous interest groups in Alaska and the lower states, and also faced opposition from many Alaskans.

 Personal life

 Ayers lives in Atlanta with his wife Jamie (née Floyd), a former schoolteacher from Houston County, Georgia.
 They were married in May 2005.
 Mrs. Ayers is a second cousin of former Georgia Governor Sonny Perdue.
 The Ayerses have triplets, born in December 2012.

 He serves on the board of directors (and is currently board secretary) of Leading the Way, an international Christian ministry, headed by Michael Youssef whose estimated worth is $5 million.

 According to his financial disclosure reports, Ayers' net worth is between $12 million and $54 million.
 He owns farmland in Georgia worth between $2.5 million and $11 million.